cheng2zhang/tempering/prog/NAMD/README.thstat.md

   * Fixing (hopefully) the one-step mismatch problem in Sequencer.C and Controller.C.
   * Fixing the bin index overflow problem (due to Justin) in adaptTempUpdate() in Controller.C.
   * Properly overwriting (instead of appending) the restart file (due to Justin).
-  * Compute the potential energy at the beginning adaptTempUpdate() (due to Justin).
+  * Computing the potential energy at the beginning adaptTempUpdate() (due to Justin).
-  * Implement the separate accumulator scheme.
+  * Implementing the separate accumulator scheme.
+  * Implementing the Monte Carlo scheme for temperature change.
   * Disabling the code for the ad hoc adaptTempRandom scheme, which lacks theoretically foundation.
   * Issuing a warning for using adaptive tempering with the original velocity rescaling, which does not rigorously sample the Boltzmann distribution.
   * Miscellaneous modifications.